toggle menu

 1. Teachers can print the quiz and have student's take it on paper.

-2. The Extra Credit quizzes can be assigned for academically motivated students.
+2. The Extra Credit quiz can be assigned for academically motivated students.

-3. A student can take the pre-reading (typical sentence) quiz from a book previously read for extra credit.
+3. Students can take quizzes from books previously read to earn extra credit.

 4. Students can be given extra points for using their words in writing assignments or finding printed examples of use.